 - 1.1.1.
 A document titled 'Leeds Bradford Airport (LBA) Air Change Proposal (ACP): An Introduction to Design Principles' was issued to the stakeholders (detailed at Annex A) on 02 November 2021.
-Contained within this document was an explanation of what was being asked along with a link to an online survey. - 1.1.2.
+Contained within this document was an explanation of what was being asked along with a link to an online survey1. - 1.1.2.
 CAP1616 sets out the level of targeted stakeholder engagement expected at Stage 1 of the process.
 Change Sponsors are expected to engage with representative bodies that cover a range of opinions and viewpoints.
 Accordingly, the list of stakeholders at Annex A was compiled by consideration to each of the respective groupings as follows: - Community. - Environmental. - Technical. - Local Aviation, Airports and Operators; and - Statutory (i.e., National Air Traffic Management Advisory Committee (NATMAC). - 1.1.3.
 Stakeholders were asked to provide feedback by 24 December 2021. - 1.1.4.
 To ensure we provided everyone ample opportunity to respond, we allowed for a response period of greater than 30 days, we sent a reminder email on 01 December 2021. - 1.1.5.
-During November we identified some additional stakeholders for the engagement, they were invited to contribute to the survey in an invite sent out on 01 December 2021. - 1.1.6.
+During November it was highlighted to us by some local community and aviation groups that some key stakeholders had been missed from the initial engagement.
+This led us to reassess our list of stakeholders for this phase of the CAP1616 process.
+We then went on to identify further additional stakeholders, they were all then invited to contribute to the survey in an invite sent out on 01 December 2021. - 1.1.6.
 The LBA Airport Consultative Committee (ACC) was briefed prior to the engagement period by the Airport management team and Cyrrus on 09 September 2021.
 The briefing consisted of an overview of the project and the drivers behind it.
 The minutes of this meeting are available on the LBA website. - 1.1.7.
-We provided a briefing to a local community group on the 06 December 2021 which consisted of a presentation and a Q&A session. - 1.1.8.
+Local community groups were briefed on the 06 December 2021 which consisted of a presentation2 and a Q&A session. - 1.1.8.
 To ensure we had responses from a wide variety of stakeholders we reengaged with two of LBAs aircraft operators, who had yet to respond, in January.
-They were again invited to respond to the Design Principles Survey and as such the survey was reopened for a week from 17 January 2022 to 24 January 2022.
+They were again invited to respond to the Design Principles Survey and as such the survey was reopened for a week from 17 January 2022 to 24 January 2022 for the aircraft operators to give their feedback. - 1.1.9.
+In response to varied feedback from the stakeholders surrounding the Section 106 agreement and associated NPRs, we engaged with Leeds City Council to gain some clarity on their position and ours.
+The response from Leeds City Council with respect to the NPRs is shown below;

-&lt;sup>1 Hosted on MS Forms and available on the portal titled 'CJP-5692-DOC-16 V1.0 Design Principles Survey'
+1 Hosted on MS Forms and available on the portal titled 'CJP-5692-DOC-16 V1.0 Design Principles Survey'

-&lt;sup>2 The presentation can be found on the portal titled: 'CPJ-5692-PRE-011 V1.0 Design Principles Presentation'
+2 The presentation can be found on the portal titled: 'CPJ-5692-PRE-011 V1.0 Design Principles Presentation'